 "You cannot pass!"

-"Thou shalt not pass!" the grey wizard (who would later become the white wizard) shouted defiantly.
+The grey wizard (who would later become the white wizard) screamed defiance.
 Standing over a bottomless chasm on a narrow bridge, he held his arms wide and placed himself between his retreating allies and a "Demon of Might".
 Darkness shrouded the man-shaped giant.
 Its eyes were burning coals, its nostrils breathed sulfurous flames, and a mane of fire tumbled down its muscular back.
-The presence of this demon was so great that the ancient ground quaked beneath its feet.
+The very presence of the demon bent the world around it.
+The ancient mountain floor quaked beneath its feet.

 The giant lashed out with its many-thronged whip of fire but still the wizard held his ground.
 None had ever faced the Balrog and lived.
 And so it went for the wizard.
 He made the ultimate sacrifice and, in doing so, saved the lives of his companions.